Disclaimer: This post might contain affiliate links, which means we get a small commission if you make a purchase (at no extra cost to you).

 Want to experience one of the most charming small towns in America?
 Come discover the top things to do in Ligonier PA!

-Growing up in Western Pennsylvania, we’ve come to discover and love so many small towns.
+Growing up in the Laurel Highlands, we’ve come to discover and love so many small towns.
 Ligonier Pennsylvania has been recognized by Country Living Magazine as one of “The Most Charming Small Towns in America” and by The Washington Post as a “Small-Town Charmer.”
-This small town in the heart of the Laurel Highlands attracts locals and visitors from Pittsburgh has a city escape.
-Ligonier offers so many fun things to do for couples, families, and young adults.
+This small town in the heart of the Laurel Highlands attracts locals and visitors from Pittsburgh has a city escape because it has so much to offer.
+Ligonier has so many fun things to do for couples, families, and young adults.
 Keep reading to learn about all of the lovely things to do in Ligonier Pennsylvania!

 Top Things to do in Ligonier Pennsylvania